Druckmann Plays His Cards. How Will New TLOU Projects Reshape the Market?

 Does this mean The Last of Us Part III is in production?

 There is no official confirmation.
 Druckmann's quote is deliberately vague.
-"Stops" could mean any form of continuation, not necessarily another full Part I/II-style game.
+"Stops" could mean any form of continuation, not necessarily another full Part I/II-style game, though fan anticipation is at an all-time high.

 Is Naughty Dog working on a The Last of Us multiplayer game?